TheRealToxicDev/docs.paradisebots.net/docs/githubbot/index.md

 title: Paradise GitHub Bot
 ---

-Monitor your Github and GitLab repos with Yappy!
+Monitor your Github and GitLab repos with Paradise GitHub!

 ---